Niito99/alx-pre_course/0x01-git/README.md

-#This is a repo for git hub commands
+#This is a repo for git commands in the command line